 Dear Editorial Staff,

-We are submitting a manuscript entitled “Describing vocalizations in young children: A big data approach through citizen science annotations”.
-This paper would be an ideal fit for Journal of Speech Language and Hearing Research because it provides a unique evaluation of a novel approach to describing young children’s spontaneous vocalizations, as captured via daylong recordings.
+We are submitting a manuscript entitled “Describing vocalizations in young children: A big data approach through citizen science annotation”.
+This paper would be an ideal fit for Journal of Speech, Language, and Hearing Research because it provides a unique evaluation of a novel approach to describing young children’s spontaneous vocalizations, as captured via daylong recordings.
 Although such long-form recordings are increasingly common, challenges remain with respect to how these data are handled, annotated, and analyzed.
-The sheer scale of the data means that describing children’s vocalizations requires a great deal of time.
-Moreover, typical assessments rely on annotators receiving considerable training, which means data annotation becomes costly and also harder to reproduce across laboratories.
+First, the sheer scale of long-form data means that annotating and describing children’s vocalizations requires a great deal of time.
+Second, typical assessment of vocal development in young children relies on annotators receiving considerable training, which means data annotation on such a scale becomes not only costly, but also harder to reproduce across laboratories.
 Our method addresses all of these issues by relying on collaborations with citizen scientists via the Zooniverse platform.

-Segments automatically identified by a system called LENA as produced by the key child were extracted from one daylong recording for each of 20 participants: 10 low-risk control children and 10 children diagnosed with Angelman syndrome, a neurogenetic syndrome characterized by severe language impairments.
+Segments automatically identified by a system called LENA as being produced by the key child were extracted from one daylong recording for each of 20 participants: 10 low-risk control children and 10 children diagnosed with Angelman syndrome, a neurogenetic syndrome characterized by severe language impairments.
 Speech samples were annotated by trained annotators in the laboratory as well as by citizen scientists on Zooniverse.
 All annotators assigned one of five labels to each sample: Canonical, Non-Canonical, Crying, Laughing, and Junk.
 This allowed the derivation of two child-level vocalization metrics: the Linguistic Proportion (proportion of speech-like segments out of all non-Junk segments), and the Canonical Proportion (proportion of Canonical out of all speech-like segments).

-Although agreement at the level of individual segments was only moderate, correlations in child-level metrics derived from laboratory and Zooniverse correlated with rs above .9.
+Although agreement at the level of individual segments was only moderate, correlations in child-level metrics derived from laboratory and Zooniverse correlated, with all rs above .9.
 Moreover, reliability did not differ across our two participant groups.
-Our paper also provides recommendations regarding the quantity of data to be used in such enterprises, and explains the potential implications for the study of speech and language more generally.
+We also explored sampling options in our dataset and were able to provide recommendations regarding the quantity of data to be used in such enterprises, and explain the potential implications for the study of speech and language more generally.

 We understand it is challenging to find expert reviewers, and thus take the liberty of mentioning the following people, who should be able to provide unbiased evaluations of the present manuscript: